CX-0010 Business Partner Number v2.1.0

 In general, a business partner is any entity (such as a customer, a supplier, an employee, or a service provider) that does business with another entity.

-In Catena-X, a business partner is an organization (and not a natural person) or one of its substructures (such as an enterprise or company, university, association, etc.) that acts as unique partner within the automotive supply chain – either in the role of a direct participant, or a consultant, or a non-production-material (NPM) supplier.
+In Catena-X, a business partner is an organization (such as an enterprise or company, university, association, etc., and not a natural person) or one of its substructures that acts as unique partner within the automotive supply chain - either in the role of a direct participant, or a consultant, or a non-production-material (NPM) supplier.

-Catena-X distinguishes between three business partner types to represent an organization with its substructures relevant for the automotive supply chain: legal entity, site, and address (see detailed definitions).
+BPDM distinguishes between three business partner types to represent an organization or one of its substructures relevant for the automotive supply chain (see detailed definitions): legal entity, site, and address3.

 In general, a legal entity is a juridical person that has legal rights and duties related to contracts, agreements, and obligations.
 The term especially applies to any kind of organization (such as an enterprise or company, university, association, etc.) established under the law applicable to a country.